 A famous house to grow up in

 You might recognize Henry and Nancy Jones as the owners of the famous and historic Nancy Jones House.
 Likely built by Nathaniel Jones Sr. of Crabtree in the very early 1800s, this house still stands on Chapel Hill Road and is on the National Register of Historic Places.
 For a deep dive into the history of the Nancy Jones House, see Historic Houses on the Move: The Nancy Jones House by Carla Michaels.
-As late as 1900, a Raleigh News and Observer article reported that Rufus was the owner of the “plantation” and that the property had continually been in the Jones family since the original grant to his grandfather Francis Jones in 1749.
+As late as 1900, a Raleigh News and Observer article reported that Rufus was the owner of the “plantation” and that the property had continually been in the Jones family since the original grant to his great grandfather Francis Jones in 1749.

 Rufus was born on December 31, 1819, the eve of the new year 1820.
 He was the third of five children born to Henry and Nancy, who was Henry's second wife.
 A family bible record from the David M. Rubenstein Rare Book and Manuscript Library at Duke University shows the recording of the marriage of Henry and Nancy and the births of their five children.